• >

 What business insurance do I need?

-The type of insurance you need depends on the type of business you run.
+The type of insurance you need depends on the type of business you run, even whether you are self-employed.
 Think about the potential risks you might need to cover by asking yourself whether you (or your staff):

 • Come into contact with the public, customers or clients through work